InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/build.md

    ![zombienet](/media/images/docs/infrablockchain/service-chains/infra-did-parachain-zombienet.png)

-4. (Optional) If you want to check the nodes of the InfraBlockchain DID chain, you can find logs similar to this:
+4. (Optional) If you want to check the nodes of the Infra DID chain, you can find logs similar to this:

    ```shell